The 2017 Zoning Ordinance was adopted by the Board of Supervisors on March 28, 2017, and goes into effect on April 3, 2017.

-We are excited to present the Township of Derry DRAFT Zoning Ordinance for your consideration.
+We are excited to present the Township of Derry 2017 Zoning Ordinance.
 This document represents the embodiment of portions of the Township’s recently adopted 2015 Comprehensive Plan in a legislative form.
 The Comprehensive Plan was the final culmination of a long, collaborative planning process which engaged community members, elected and appointed officials, Township staff, and technical experts.
 The 2015 Comprehensive Plan laid out a strategic direction for the future of the Township through achievable goals and objectives for implementation of Smart Growth development doctrines, including updating the Township’s Zoning Ordinance.
 The 2015 Comprehensive Plan is available for viewing on the Township’s website at www.derrytownship.org.
 Its principles are summarized in the mission and vision statements that were adopted with the Plan.
 They are:

 MISSION – Our mission is to promote and encourage the development of safe, healthy, and distinctive living environments, amenities and services for our residents and visitors.